 Elphin Lodge, this village is set in beautiful, secure surroundings featuring dams with extensive bird life, tranquil walks, spacious lawns and a swimming pool

-Ron Smith Care Centre, all rates quoted include full board and lodging, laundry, occupational therapy services and 24-hour nursing care.
+Ron Smith Care Centre, offers full-time recuperative and respite care.
+All rates quoted include full board and lodging, laundry, occupational therapy services and 24-hour nursing care.
 There’s also a doctor on call and a physiotherapist on site.

 Listen to an interview on Mix 93.8 FM with Syvlia Birkhead about Ron Smith Care Centre and its new Day Care Centre for Seniors.

 In essence, Rand Aid Association's Social React Division provides hope and support through difficult times.
 People in their golden years often battle to make ends meet.
 The organisation's vision is therefore to alleviate hardship and assist with overcoming life’s challenges.